donmik/buddypress-xprofile-custom-fields-type/readme.txt

 Tags: buddypress, xprofile, fields
 Requires at least: 3.0
 Tested up to: 3.5
-Stable tag: 1.4.9.3
+Stable tag: 1.5

 Add more custom fields type to extended profiles in Buddypress: Birthdate, Email, Web, Datepicker, ...

 == Description ==

 Buddypress installation required!!
-Add more custom fields type to extended profiles in buddypress: Birthdate, Email, Web, Datepicker, Custom post type.
+Add more custom fields type to extended profiles in buddypress: Birthdate, Email, Web, Datepicker, Custom post type, Multi custom post type, checkbox acceptance, image field and type field.
+We add now a new visibility setting 'Nobody' to create fields hidden to all members of buddypress.
 Works with <a href="http://buddypress.org/community/groups/bp-profile-search/" title="BP Profile Search">BP Profile Search plugin</a> searching birthdate and age range.
 If you need more fields type, you are free to add them yourself or request us at info@atallos.com.